▶︎ AFT Calculator (Army Fitness Test) 2026: Score, Standards & How to Pass

 Adjust the sliders to input your AFT performance values and see your scores calculated in real-time.

-1. Three-Repetition Maximum Deadlift
+1. 3-Repetition Maximum Deadlift

 3. Sprint-Drag-Carry